 5 things you need to know about ref 2029 if you work in marcomms

-With the newly announced weightings, REF's emphasis on impact and engagement means that if academics aren't ready for the media, funding (and reputation) might take a hit.
+With the newly announced weightings and REF's emphasis on impact and engagement, ensuring academics have the support they need to be ready for the media will ensure that funding (and reputation) doesn't take a hit.

 Here are five things you need to know to stay ahead: